 \subsection{Implementation Details}

 We implement our method based on a widely used EasyR1 \cite{zheng2025easyr1} codebase.
 We choose Qwen2.5-VL-7B-Instruct as our base model, because it demonstrates robust foundational abilities, making it an ideal candidate for RL finetuning.
-We deploy the default settings and hyper-parameters from EasyR1 to focus on the development of our algorithm.
-Therefore, we keep vision encoder updated during training.
-We use a rollout temperature of 1.0, a rollout batch size of 512, a global batch size of 128, a kl loss weight $\beta$ of 1e-2, and a learning rate of 1e-6.
-Our policy loss is computed in $token\_mean$ average mode.
+We use the default settings and hyperparameters from EasyR1 to focus on the development of our algorithm.
+Therefore, we keep vision encoder trainable during training.
+We use a rollout temperature of 1.0, a rollout batch size of 512, a global batch size of 128, a KL loss weight $\beta$ of 1e-2, and a learning rate of 1e-6.
+Our policy loss is computed using the $token\_mean$ average mode.
 For our adversarial learning, the iteration number of the PGD attack $T$ is set to 1.
-The step size of adversarial attack $\alpha$ is set to -$\frac{2}{255}$ and -$\frac{3}{255}$ for MM-Eureka and Geometry3K, respectively.
+The step size of adversarial attack $\eta_{\mathrm{adv}}$ is set to $\frac{2}{255}$ and $\frac{3}{255}$ for MM-Eureka and Geometry3K, respectively.
 We run 60 steps for Geometry3K and 90 steps for MM-Eureka.
 We run each experiment three times and report its average and standard deviation.
 For evaluation, we again follow the default setting of EasyR1 to set the temperature to 0.6 and report the average pass@1 accuracy.
-We evaluate the model every 5 steps using in-domain test set during training, reporting the highest result.
-We then evaluate the model with the highest in-domain result on out-of-domain benchmarks.
 Our experiments are conducted using 8 H100 GPUs with 80G memory.
 The prompts used are presented in appendix.